Summer Study for Educators

 Educational Leadership

-This course focuses on the principal as an instructional leader and manager of the educational enterprise.
-The course curriculum is structured to assist future school leaders in acquiring the knowledge and skills necessary to ensure that the management of the school educational program, facility, and its resources produce a safe, efficient, and effective learning environment for the success of all students.
+This course is structured to assist future school leaders in acquiring the knowledge and skills necessary to ensure that the school educational program, facility, and its resources produce a safe, efficient and effective learning environment for the success of all students.
+The course focuses on law related to education, legislation, and court decisions that may impact the rights and responsibilities of administrators, teachers, students, and parents.
+Specific attention is given to New Jersey statutes, administrative code, and administrative decisions affecting the school community.

 English as a Second Language

-EDUC 6650 81: Behavioral Science for Teaching: Language & Culture
+EDUC 6650 81: Behavioral Science for Teaching: Language and Culture

 This course examines human culture as a general phenomenon and the human capacity for “culture” as the major mechanism that renders the individual capable of internalizing various types of educational messages.
 Students explore the relationship between language and culture with implications for materials selection and curriculum development.